Skip to content

 #Is Pico Park Free on Android and iOS?

 Yes, Pico Park Mobile is free to download on both Google Play and the Apple App Store, with ads between levels.
 There are no in-app purchases for content gates, and the full 48-level campaign is included from the first install.
-An optional ad-removal purchase costs around $2.99 in our region, while the Steam and Nintendo Switch versions are separate paid products at $4.99 each, neither of which has ads.
+An optional ad-removal purchase costs around $2.99, while the Steam and Nintendo Switch versions are separate paid products at $4.99 each, neither of which has ads.

-In our testing, the ad cadence on Android felt heavier than on iOS.
-We saw a 30-second interstitial roughly every 2 levels on the Pixel 7, and one closer to every 3-4 levels on the iPhone 13.
+The ad cadence on Android tends to be heavier than on iOS, with a 30-second interstitial roughly every two levels on Android versus closer to every three or four levels on iPhone.
 Both versions let you skip the ad after 5 seconds.

 Pay once on the desktop or console version if you plan to play more than 5 sessions a week.